hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `plan` - (Optional) A `plan` block as defined below.
 Changing this forces a new resource to be created.

+* `platform_fault_domain` - (Optional) Specifies the virtual machine scale set logical fault domain into which this Linux Virtual Machine will be created.
+Defaults to `-1`.
+By specifying the default value, this Linux Virtual Machine will be automatically assigned to a fault domain that best maintains balance across available fault domains.

 * `priority`- (Optional) Specifies the priority of this Virtual Machine.
 Possible values are `Regular` and `Spot`.
 Defaults to `Regular`.
 Changing this forces a new resource to be created.

 * `provision_vm_agent` - (Optional) Should the Azure VM Agent be provisioned on this Virtual Machine?
 Defaults to `true`.
 Changing this forces a new resource to be created.